ArcticMC/Scenarios/descriptions.md

 > Whenever you craft a golden apple, it becomes a Tier 1 health potion.
 Whenever you craft a golden head, it becomes a Tier 2 Health potion.

 ### Progressive Skyhigh (H)
 > After about 45-60 minutes, players must be at or near 0,0 at a Y level above 150.
 If players are underneath that Y:150 level they will take half a heart every 30 seconds.
 This damage will increase the more times you are below the recommended Y level.
-For example, if you took your first half a heart for not being above Y:150, you will take 1 full heart if you are not above Y:150.
-If you are not under Y:150 for a 3rd time, you will take 1.5 hearts and so on.
+For example, if you took your first half a heart for not being above Y:150, you will take 1 full heart.
+If you are not above Y:150 for a 3rd time, you will take 1.5 hearts and so on.
 You will receive starter items at the beginning of the game, this includes: 2 stacks of blocks, some snowball blocks, some pumpkins, and a Diamond shovel.
 Also, the sand will drop glass and Snow blocks will drop snow blocks.

 ### Progressive Speed (H)
 > Everyone starts out with speed 1, if you manage to get a kill your tier of speed will go up by 1 tier.